 In some cases, dangerous pedestrian conditions are caused by defective traffic signals or inadequate pedestrian infrastructure.
 If traffic lights or walk signals malfunction, it can lead to confusion and collisions between vehicles and pedestrians.
 Burnt-out street lights can also make it harder for drivers to see pedestrians at night.

 Some roads and intersections lack sufficient pedestrian safety features like crosswalks, warning signs, and pedestrian bridges.
-This forces pedestrians to cross busy streets without any protection.
+This can force pedestrians to cross busy streets without any protection.
 Dangerous road designs that prioritize vehicle traffic over pedestrian safety put people on foot at risk, especially children, the elderly, and the disabled.

 If a pedestrian accident was caused by malfunctioning traffic signals or deficient pedestrian infrastructure, injury victims may have a case against the government agency responsible for designing and maintaining the roads.
-These cases can be complex, but an experienced pedestrian accident lawyer can determine if a claim against the government is viable.
+These cases can be complex, but an experienced pedestrian accident lawyer can determine if a claim against the government responsible for designing and/or maintaining the roadway is viable.

 Pedestrian Negligence